The Unitarian Universalist Service Committee advances human rights through grassroots collaborations.

 LOCATION: Port-Au-Prince, Haiti

-The Platform of Haitian Human Rights Organizations (POHDH) was recognized in 1996 and has been in operation for more than 25 years.
+The Platform of Haitian Human Rights Organizations (POHDH) was formed by a coalition of human rights organizations in 1991 and has been in operation for more than 30 years.
 It is a national membership-based organization with eight members who work in different departments around Haiti.

-In a country where gross abuse of rights is supported by its own political leadership and government, POHDH’s work is necessary for maintaining the movement for human rights within Haiti.
-Members rely on their organizing and engagement with local communities to inform their work, including representatives of those forcibly displaced by the 2010 and 2021 earthquakes, illegal state-sanctioned land grabs, disasters, corporate land theft, and the July 2021 assassination of Haiti’s former President Jovenel Moïse.
+Members rely on their organizing and engagement with local communities to inform their work, including representatives of those forcibly displaced by the 2010 and 2021 earthquakes, illegal state-sanctioned land grabs, disasters, corporate land theft, and the aftermath of the July 2021 assassination of Haiti’s former President Jovenel Moïse.

 POHDH wants to continue to support the Haitian people in their struggle for respect for their fundamental rights.
 POHDH will therefore establish human rights documentation and advocacy activities.
 Since 2018, human rights violations have increased everywhere in Haiti.